nasa/fmdtools/docs/Development Guide.rst

 Pay attention to and document the fmdtools version
 --------------------------------

 As a research-oriented tool, much of the fmdtools interfaces can be considered to be "in development."
-While we d to keep want to keep the repository stable, there have been many changes to syntax over the years to provide enhanced functionality and usages.
+While we want to keep the repository stable, there have been many changes to syntax over the years to provide enhanced functionality and usages.

 As such, it can be helpful to document what fmdtools version you are running in a README.md for your project, so you can always have a working model and replicate results, even if something has changed on the toolkit-level.